Bill Stephen

 William Stephen (1 April 1928 – 23 August 2020) was an Australian rules footballer with Fitzroy Football Club.
 He also coached Fitzroy and Essendon.
+Stephen is second all time for most VFL/AFL games coached without a grand final appearance, with Port Adelaide Football Club's coach Ken Hinkley surpassing him in 2024.

 Playing career

 Fitzroy Football Club

 Recruited from Thornbury CYMS and making his debut with the Fitzroy Football Club in the VFL in 1947, Stephen was one of the best defenders in the league.
 He won the Fitzroy Football Club best and fairest in 1950 and 1954 and played for Victoria 14 times.
 He went on to play 162 games and kicked 4 goals for the club, playing prominently from the back pocket position.

 Coaching career

 Fitzroy Football Club

 Bill Stephen coached Fitzroy as senior coach on three separate occasions from 1955 to 1957, 1965 to 1970 and 1979 to 1980.
-His overall VFL coaching record stands at 258 matches, 84 wins, 172 losses and 2 draws, including the all time VFL/AFL record for most games coached without a grand final appearance.
-He was sacked from Fitzroy in 1970 as he was recovering in hospital from pneumonia and He resigned from his final VFL coaching appointment at the end of the 1980 season, after coaching the Lions into the finals in 1979 for the first time since 1960.
+His overall VFL coaching record stands at 258 matches, 84 wins, 172 losses and 2 draws.
+He was sacked from Fitzroy in 1970 as he was recovering in hospital from pneumonia, and resigned from his final VFL coaching appointment at the end of the 1980 season, after coaching the Lions into the finals in 1979 for the first time since 1960.
 Stephen was replaced by Robert Walls as Fitzroy Football Club senior coach at the end of the 1980 season.